felias-fogg/dw-link/docs/troubleshooting.md

 Depending on the concrete error message, the problem fix varies.

 - *Cannot connect: Could not communicate by ISP; check wiring*: The debugger cannot establish an ISP connection.
 Check wiring.
 Maybe you forgot to power the target board?
 I did that more than once.
 If this is not the reason, disconnect everything and put it together again.
 This helps sometimes.
-Finally, this error could be caused by bricking your MCU having too much capacitive load or a pull-up resistor that is too strong on the RESET line.
+Finally, this error could be caused by having too much capacitive load or a pull-up resistor that is too strong on the RESET line.
 - *Cannot connect: Could not activate debugWIRE*: An ISP connection was established, but it was not possible to activate debugWIRE.
 Most probably the MCU is now in a limbo state and can only be resurrected by a HV programmer.
 The reason is most probably too much capacitive load on the RESET line or a strong pullup resistor on this line.
 - *Cannot connect: Unsupported MCU*: This MCU is not supported by dw-link.
 - *Cannot connect: Lock bits could not be cleared:* This should not happen at all because it is always possible to clear the lock bits by erasing the entire chip.